ifeimi/ifeimi.github.io/_pages/bookmark.md

 Subscriptions (by simply clicking the calendar names above) are highly welcome.
 Calendars are usually updated on every Friday afternoon (Central European Time, UTC+1:00).

 ### AI tools for subtitling
-I'm maintaining an AI-subtitiling tool [WhisperX48](https://github.com/ifeimi/WhisperX48).
-This project started as a fork from [N46Whisper](https://github.com/Ayanaminn/N46Whisper).
-Modifications were made to incorporate the usage of more accurate Whisper-based models ([WhisperX](https://github.com/m-bain/whisperX) for example) and to adapt for other personal demands.
-\
-For my own experiences, different translation tools can be consulted: [ChatGPT](https://openai.com/blog/chatgpt), [DeepL](https://www.deepl.com/translator), [Google Translate](https://translate.google.com/), and a very helpful web dictionary of my favorite - [Jisho.org](https://jisho.org/).
+I'm maintaining an AI-subtitiling tool Whisper48.
+Consult [github project](https://github.com/ifeimi/WhisperX48) or [this page](https://ifeimi.github.io/whisper48/) for more information.

 ### My personal workflow for video editting
 I am kind of experienced in video editting.
 I started when I was in college in 2017, using [Adobe Premiere Pro](https://www.adobe.com/products/premiere.html) because my university provided free license for students.